Samuel-de-Oliveira/Easarea/README.md

 install it if you want to test it.

 I made this program to learn more about Git, Github, Makefile and C++.
-Anyway I'm accept pullrequest or issues from this repository.
+Anyway I'm accepting pull requests or issues from this repository.

 ## Okay but...
 How I can install it?